ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

     uart:~$ switch onoff off    : sends unicast Off command to bound device uart:~$ switch onoff toggle : sends unicast Toggle command to bound device

+Use these commands to control group of lighting devices via Matter CLI:

+    uart:~$ switch groups onoff on     : sends multicast On command to all bound devices in a group uart:~$ switch groups onoff off    : sends multicast Off command to  all bound devices in a group uart:~$ switch groups onoff toggle : sends multicast Toggle command to all bound devices in a group

 Check the [CLI tutorial](../../../docs/guides/nrfconnect_examples_cli.md) to learn how to use other command-line interface of the application.